beforan/dotfiles/README.md

 These are my dotfiles.

-Rather than scripts to put things in place and symlink, my prevailing approach now is to use Nix to do as much as possible declaratively.
+Rather than scripts to put things in place and symlink, my prevailing approach now is to use [Nix Home Manager] to do as much as possible declaratively.

-For now the focus is standalone Nix Home Manager on linux, and nix-darwin (with Home Manager) on macOS.

-In time perhaps NixOS eventually.

-More docs to follow as stuff takes shape.
+- To learn about the approach, and when (and when not) to use **Home Manager**, keep reading.
+- Dive into how to [setup a Host](readme/host-setup.md).
+- Read Guidance on Configuration Files and the structure used in this repo.

-## Nix
+## General Approach

-- Have Nix; everything else here relies on it.
-- Enable flakes.
-- Distros like Bazzite will preconfigure all this
-- Typically if installing Nix yourself, use https://github.com/DeterminateSystems/nix-installer which also enables Flakes by default.

-### Home Manager

-We do as much as possible (that's not system configuration) in Home Manager, as that's the most portable netween different setups.
+The idea is to use **Nix Home Manager** to manage as much as possible, as that's the most portable between different Hosts.

+Ideally we automate the installation and configuration of as much as we can, and make differents Hosts as similar as possible.

-Nix Home Manager:
+**Nix Home Manager**:

 - takes care of installing user packages/apps as specified in `home.nix`.
 - takes care of dotfile configuration by: